hakanson/blog-posts-markdown/2017-09-27-customer-data-encryption-at-rest-options/index.md

 ## Pre Encryption

-With this option, Thomson Reuters never sees unencrypted versions of data.
+With this option, applications never sees unencrypted versions of data.
 However, this results in significant functionality loss and treats applications like a raw data store.
 Since no processing nor business value can be applied to the data, this has limited customer value as well.
 This is an unlikely option.

 ## Diagram